-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Highway Patrol Retirement System for its Annual Comprehensive Financial Report for the fiscal year ended December 31, 2021.
-To be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized

-Annual Comprehensive Financial Report.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Highway Patrol Retirement System for its Annual Comprehensive Financial Report for year ending December 31, 2023.
+To be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized Annual Comprehensive Financial Report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.